 MOS calculation in PRTG

 However, MOS is not an absolute metric, and many parameters influence this value.
 PRTG does its own measurements via the QoS Round Trip sensor and calculates the MOS score based on these parameters.
-For this purpose, PRTG considers lost packets in percent, the average latency, and jitter.
+For this purpose, PRTG considers packet loss, the average latency, and jitter.

 Mapping R-value to MOS score

 - Latency and jitter are summed up and a defined value for computation time is added (for example, 10ms).
 For the estimation of MOS, PRTG increases the impact of latency by a certain factor (for example, doubled).
 The resulting number is called effective latency.

 effectiveLatency = latency + jitter * latencyImpact + compTime

 R = 93 – (effectiveLatency / factorLatencyBased)

-- Afterwards, PRTG deducts the percentage of packet loss from R. Depending on what impact packet loss should have, it is multiplied with a certain factor, for example, 2.5 times packet loss.
+- Afterward, PRTG deducts the percentage of packet loss from R. Depending on what impact packet loss should have, it is multiplied with a certain factor, for example, 2.5 times packet loss.